the-corg/full-stack-open/README.md

 ### c.
 Communicating with server in a Redux application
 - `part6/anecdotes-redux`: Exercises 6.3-6.19, handling complex state management with Redux, Redux Toolkit, and Redux Thunk
 ### d.
 React Query, useReducer and the context
-- `part6/anecdotes-query`: Exercises 6.20-6.24, server state management with React Query (TanStack Query)
+- `part6/anecdotes-query`: Exercises 6.20-6.24, server state management with React Query (TanStack Query) and frontend state management with the Context API and the useReducer hook

+## Part 7.
+React router, custom hooks, styling app with CSS and webpack
+### a.
+React Router
 In progress...

 ![Certificate of completion](certificate-fullstack.png)